MSBDC Network

 Contact: Michael L. Vedovelli, Regional Director

 MOBD's mission is to assist in the creation and preservation of jobs in Massachusetts.
-They help businesses currently located in Massachusetts, as well as those outside the state that are interested in expanding, relocating, or simply exploring a range of business opportunities here.
+They help businesses currently located in Massachusetts, as well as those outside the state that are interested in expanding, relocating, or simply exploring a range of business opportunities.
 MOBD serves as a single point of entry for businesses wishing information on state resources.

 Service Corps of Retired Executives (SCORE)